Cortinarius rubellus - Deadly Webcap

 Stem

-Often slightly bowed rather than straight, the stem is usually slightly paler than the cap and sometimes retains fibres from the cortina, mottled with red; it is fibrous and has a curved base that tapers in slightly towards the base.
-Stems are typically 7 to 15mm in diameter and 5 to 10 cm tall.
+Often slightly bowed rather than straight, the stem is usually somewhat paler than the cap and usually retains fibres from the cortina, mottled with red; it is fibrous and tapers in slightly towards the base.
+Stems are typically 7 to 15mm in diameter and 5 to 10 cm tall and usually bear a distinctive yellowish snakekin-like pattern.

 Spore print